microsoft/PowerToys/POC-OOBE/OOBE-Sandbox/README.md

 ```

 #### Considerations:
 The aim of the feature is to intruce PowerToys to the user while at the same time not getting in their way.
 To achieve this we decide to use a [contentDialog](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.ContentDialog?view=winrt-19041).
 This allows the user to either explore PowerToys features as soon as they install/update the application or do the exploration at a later time.
 For users who chose the later, The window privides animated gifs that give a glimpse of what PowerToys has to offer.
-Using a contentDialog also allows us to fire a toast notifcation at a kater time.
+Using a contentDialog also allows us to fire a toast notifcation at a later time.

 ## 2. FancyZones Adaptive Sizing Layout Change